SubscribeGet the latest on CREATE news, information and events

 Board of Directors

 Richard is an investment banker and lawyer and spent many years working in London, Hong Kong and New York with the HSBC Bank Group.
-He is the Chairman of the Westmead Millennium Institute for Medical Research.
-He is also the Chairman of Sirtex Medical Limited and Calliden Insurance Group which are listed on the Australian Securities Exchange; as is Biota Holdings Limited of which he is a Director.
+He is a director of ASX company, and Blackwall Property Group.
+He held the position of Chairman of Westmead Medical Research Institute, Sirtex Medical Limited, and Biota Holdings Limited.
 He has been admitted as an Attorney of the New York Bar.
-Richard has been a Director of CREATE since 2010 and Chairman since 2013
+Richard has been a Director of CREATE since 2010 and Chairman since 2013.

 Jann was a partner at PricewaterhouseCoopers specialising in the financial services sector, particularly the insurance industry.
 She was the auditor of CREATE Foundation for a number of years.
 After nearly 30 years she retired from PricewaterhouseCoopers in 2004.
 Keen to maintain her involvement with CREATE Foundation, she volunteered to assist in the year-end financial reporting process and to help out with other financial reporting requirements during the year.
 Jann has been the Treasurer and a Director of CREATE since 2006.

 Joseph has a PhD in social psychology from the University of Queensland and has lectured at both the University of Queensland and Griffith University in the areas of research methods, statistics, social skills training and the theory and practice of photography.
 His research interests range from empirical aesthetics to his current concerns with child protection.
 Joseph authored the 2008 and 2009 CREATE Report Cards dealing with Transitioning from Care in Australia.
 He also has served as a consultant to the Queensland Department of Child Safety.
 He became a Director of CREATE in 2008.